 The social purposes and applications of ideology, including critiques of ideologies’ use to mask or exert social power, domination, propaganda, dispossession, and exploitation;

-The relationship between ideology and truth and falsehood, distortion, illusion, and dissimulation;
+The relationship between ideology and truth and falsehood, distortion, illusion, and dissimulation; Individual and collective experiences of creating and resisting ideology and ideologies;

 Theories, practices, and traditions of ideology critique;